mingfang/terraform-provider-k8s/site/k8s_apps_v1_deployment/README.md

 ######  TypeString

-Optional: User is the rados user name, default is admin More info: https://releases.k8s.io/HEAD/examples/volumes/cephfs/README.md#how-to-use-it
+Optional: User is the rados user name, default is admin More info: https://examples.k8s.io/volumes/cephfs/README.md#how-to-use-it
 ## cinder

-Cinder represents a cinder volume attached and mounted on kubelets host machine More info: https://releases.k8s.io/HEAD/examples/mysql-cinder-pd/README.md
+Cinder represents a cinder volume attached and mounted on kubelets host machine.
+More info: https://examples.k8s.io/mysql-cinder-pd/README.md

 #### fstype

 ######  TypeString

 Filesystem type to mount.
 Must be a filesystem type supported by the host operating system.
 Examples: "ext4", "xfs", "ntfs".
 Implicitly inferred to be "ext4" if unspecified.
-More info: https://releases.k8s.io/HEAD/examples/mysql-cinder-pd/README.md
+More info: https://examples.k8s.io/mysql-cinder-pd/README.md
 #### read_only

 ######  TypeString

 Optional: Defaults to false (read/write).
 ReadOnly here will force the ReadOnly setting in VolumeMounts.
-More info: https://releases.k8s.io/HEAD/examples/mysql-cinder-pd/README.md
+More info: https://examples.k8s.io/mysql-cinder-pd/README.md
 ## secret_ref

 Optional: points to a secret object containing parameters used to connect to OpenStack.